circonus/irondb-docs/api/state.md

 *put* :   A container with information about text put calls.

-    :

-        *err*

-        :   The number of text put errors.
+*err* :   The number of text put errors.

-        *calls*

-        :   The number of text put calls.
+*calls* :   The number of text put calls.

-        *tuples*

-        :   The number of text put tuples.
+*tuples* :   The number of text put tuples.

-        *elapsed\_us*

-        :   The number of microseconds spent putting text data.
+*elapsed_us* :   The number of microseconds spent putting text data.

 *histogram*